+Put all those extra lemons in your kitchen to good use before your next self-tanning day.
 “Before applying fake tan, glide a lemon across your lower legs.
-The low pH of the fruit helps the DHA (the active ingredient in fake tan) to develop the color quicker and more effectively,” she explains.
+The low pH of the fruit helps the DHA (the active ingredient in fake tan) to develop the color quicker and more effectively,” Carter explains.

 Good self tan on the legs = a great base to start with.
 Sophie Evans, St. Tropez Skin Finishing Expert & Celebrity Self-Tanner recommends to dry brush before your next self-tanning session.
 "The better condition the skin the better your self-tan will look and last.
 For the legs, I recommend dry body brushing prior to showering.
 Always brush toward the heart and the body brush will help remove dry flaky skin, ingrown hairs.
 It will also help to tone the skin by boosting circulation (by bringing the blood to the skins surface)."

 In addition to dry brushing, you'll also want to exfoliate your legs with a scrub too, especially if you're dealing with old self-tanner from your previous sessions.
 It's important to note that you should definitely use an oil-free scrub for best results.

 "When you take a shower if you have any old self-tan remaining and are still a little flaky I would use a non-oil based body scrub like the St. Tropez Tan Enhancing Body Polish ($18).
 Just use a scrub that does not leave residue behind which can effect your self-tan development," says Evans.

 Apply Moisturizer Carefully

 We've all heard the tips — don't moisturize your skin or use any oils if you want the best looking tan.
 However, that might not be entirely true.
 Some areas, like elbows, around the ankles, and the knees might actually need a bit of hydration for an even glow.